If you’ve spent any time perusing some of the recipes here at Slightly Pretentious, you’ve probably figured out that I like smoky things.

 Inside the bag was a butane torch, a wood smoking plank, a mason jar, and 3 types of wood chips: pecan, apple, and cherry.

 The quality of everything is fine.
-It’s not the most robust torch, but I’ve made about a dozen cocktails with it now, and it has worked great every single time.
+It’s not the most robust torch, but I’ve made about a dozen cocktails with it now, and it’s worked great every single time.

 When I first opened it, I was disappointed it didn’t come with butane, which you need for the gun to work.
 But then when I started thinking about the legalities of mailing that – it made more sense.
 A quick run down to the store, and I was good to go.